-So, inspired by my own spiritual visions, I began "scouting out" and constructing trails that would bring people to see the good medicine of the land.
-I made the trails go to spots where people could personally experience the union of the earth and the sky.
-One popular trail I created is the.
+So, guided by my own healing journey, I began "scouting out" and constructing trails that would bring people to see the good medicine of the land.
+I made the trails go to vistas where people could personally experience the union of the earth and the sky.
+One popular trail I created is the thunderbird nest vision quest site at the top of.
 Found just west of Ottawa near Calabogie, Ontario, this trail network includes scenic Eagle's Nest Sacred Site which is also a lookout.
-And there is another trail I scouted and created that goes to the great stone thunderbird nest at the top of
+And of course there's now the legendary Griffith Uplands Trail I scouted and created that goes up to the sacred

-The thunderbirds, avian helpers of the Great Spirit, use thunder and lightning to help people create changes in life for their own well-being.
+The thunderbirds, avian helpers of the Great Spirit, use thunder and lightning to help people create change in life for their own well-being.
 I was taught, "Sometimes the weakest people need the strongest medicine."
-Therefore most of my practices draw upon the old ways of what is called "thunderbird medicine".
-The Thunderbird Medicine Society was a group of medicine and holy people.
-These shamans didn't gather roots and bark to prepare their medicine.
-Their power came directly from the Great Spirit and the Sky World in the form of ancestors called The Old Ones who, we truly believe, intentionally come to help people in life as gigantic, wondrous, great spirit birds; the thunderbirds.
+Therefore my practices draw upon the old ways of what is called "thunderbird medicine".
+Long ago the Thunderbird Medicine Society was a group of medicinal holy people known as "thunderbirds".
+Akin to shamans, the thunderbirds didn't gather roots and bark to prepare their medicine.
+Their healing came directly from the Great Spirit and the Sky World in the form of ancestors (The Old Ones) who, it is believed, intentionally come to help people in life as gigantic, wondrous, "Great Spirit Birds" - the thunderbirds.